2 Techniques for Counting

 Example 2.8 (Probability of a full house) Supposing that all five-card hands are equally likely, what’s the probability of getting dealt a full house in five-card draw?

-The number of five-card hands, ignoring the order in which the cards were dealt, is the number of unordered ways to choose \(k=5\) from \(n=52\) without replacement.
-Corollary 2.3 tells us that there are \(52 \choose 5\) such hands.
+In poker, a hand is the same regardless of the order the cards are dealt.
+Therefore the number of five-card hands is exactly the number of unordered ways we can choose \(k=5\) cards from the \(n=52\) card deck without replacement.
+Corollary 2.3 therefore tells us that there are \(52 \choose 5\) five-card hands.

-1. three cards (the “set”) are of one rank and
+1. three cards of one rank (a set),